kushagr1501/Material-Request-Tracker/README.md

 Email: test2@gmail.com
 Password: test2
 ```

-### Approach & Design Decisions
+##  Approach & Design Decisions

-Supabase RLS is used to enforce security at the database level
+- Supabase Row Level Security (RLS) is used to enforce security at the database level

-React Query manages server state and avoids manual loading logic
+- React Query manages server state and avoids manual loading logic

-Forms use React Hook Form and Zod for predictable validation
+- React Hook Form + Zod provide predictable and scalable form validation

-Dialog-based creation keeps users in context
+- Dialog-based creation keeps users in context without unnecessary navigation

-AI is used as a supportive tool rather than core logic
+- AI is used as a supportive tool rather than core business logic

+---

-Deployment Notes
+##  Deployment Notes

-The application is deployed on Vercel
+- The application is deployed on Vercel

-SPA routing is handled using a rewrite rule so direct URL refreshes work correctly
+- SPA routing is handled using a rewrite rule so direct URL refreshes work correctly

-Supabase is fully managed and requires no backend deployment
+- Supabase is fully managed and requires no backend deployment

+---

-What This Project Demonstrates
+##  What This Project Demonstrates

-Clean React component structure
+- Clean React component structure

-Proper use of hooks and server state management
+- Proper use of hooks and server state management

-Secure Supabase integration with RLS
+- Secure Supabase integration using Row Level Security (RLS)

-Thoughtful UI/UX and edge case handling
+- Thoughtful UI/UX decisions and edge-case handling

-Practical AI usage without overengineering
+- Practical AI usage without overengineering